drinksandco/symfony-console-ui/README.md

 composer require --dev symfony/webpack-encore-bundle marcure enqueue/enqueue-bundle enqueue/fs drinksco/console-ui-bundle
 ```

-If using Symfony Docker jump to step 4: Configure webpack.
-If using local configuration check also how to set up
+If using Symfony Docker: Jump to step 4: Configure webpack.
+If using local configuration check how to set up
 Mercure Hub in "Install Symfony Mercure Component and Hub" section.

 ## Applications that don't use Symfony Flex